Home | Browse Topics | Family law | Parents, guardians and caregivers | Abortion (“Termination”)

 Can my parents or guardians force me to have an abortion/termination?

 No. It’s your decision.
-You are legally allowed to refuse to have an abortion/termination, no matter what your age.
+You are legally allowed to refuse to have an abortion/termination, no matter your age.
 No one has the right to force you to have a termination or to stop you from having one.

 Pregnancy Rights: Your legal options before and after pregnancy